This document answers frequently asked questions (FAQs) about NetApp Cloud Volumes Service for Google Cloud.

 Cloud Volumes Service for Google Cloud leverages the Google Cloud private Google access framework.
 In this framework, you can connect to the Cloud Volumes Service from Virtual Private Cloud (VPC) by using private (RFC 1918) addresses.
 This framework uses service networking and VPC peering constructs similar to other Google Cloud services like Cloud SQL, in order to help ensure isolation between tenants.

-For an architecture overview of Cloud Volumes Service for Google Cloud, see Understanding the Cloud Volumes Service architecture.
+For an architecture overview of Cloud Volumes Service for Google Cloud, see Architecture for Cloud Volumes Service.

 Is the data in a cloud volume encrypted?